mcloughlan/algo-notes/docs/graphs.md

 !!! quote

-	"The basic idea of depth-first search is to penetrate as deeply as possible into a graph before fanning out to other vertices. ”You must be brave and go forward quickly.”"
+	"The basic idea of depth-first search is to penetrate as deeply as possible into a graph before fanning out to other vertices.
+"You must be brave and go forward quickly."